Ted Sablay

 Book the smallest format that can solve the problem.

 Clarity is the product.
-Choose the session that matches the scope.
+Match the session to the scope.

 Purchase at least 72 hours before your first appointment.
 Monthly plans are month-to-month and keep a standing slot while you're active.